software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Here's how the Product Owner is describing the Sprint 1 goals in the Sprint Planning event:

-> "To get started with the project, we need to implement a basic set of features for the teacher dashboard application so that the teachers can manage quizzes.
+> "To get started with the project, we need to implement a basic set of features for the teacher dashboard application so that the teachers can manage quizzes and their questions.
 >
 > When the teacher opens the application on a web browser, there should be page where the added quizzes are listed.
 There should also be a link that says "Add a quiz" which takes the teacher to another page, where they can add a quiz using a form.
 >